maxamel/SpringZKAuth/readme.md

 num.partitions=1000
 ```

 No need to add any special configurations to the database as the default test db is used.
-Just make sure it's up and running.
-If you want to use another database, just change the
+Just make sure everything is up and running.
-datasource section in application.yml.

 # Running the Javascript client

-The JavaScript client supports three basic commands, the minimum required to demonstrate the concepts of ZKPP.
-Register, remove and fetch.
+The JavaScript client supports three basic commands: register, remove and fetch.
 Register and remove are the basic endpoints for user management.
 Anyone can register a user as long as such a user does not exist in the database.
 Only the registered user can remove himself from the system.
-The only endpoint a user can consume once authenticated is the fetch command, which is basically fetching the user data.
+The third endpoint a user can consume (once authenticated), is the fetch command, which is basically fetching the users' data.
 There is no login command.
-A user just starts consuming the API.
+A user just starts calling the API.
 If he is not authenticated, he will be required to enter his password, which will be used to solve challenges sent to him during the session.

 COMMANDS: